Mac and Linux system ransomware prevention

 A more dangerous strain is ‘KeRanger’, which attacked about 7,000 Macs in 2016, even hitting time-machine backups.
 A quick intervention by Apple prevented the spread from getting any worse, but when one malware program is successful you can bet that there will be more right behind it.

-Ransomware is currently not much of a problem for Linux systems.
-A pest discovered by security researchers is a Linux variant of the Windows malware ‘KillDisk’.
-However, this malware has been noted as being very specific; attacking high profile financial institutions and also critical infrastructure in Ukraine.
+Ransomware is becoming slowly becoming more of a problem on Linux systems, however, this malware has been noted as being very specific; attacking high profile financial institutions and also critical infrastructure in Ukraine.
 Another problem here is that the decryption key that is generated by the program to unlock the data is not stored anywhere, which means that any encrypted data cannot be unlocked, whether the ransom is paid or not.
 Data can still sometimes be recovered by experts like Ontrack, however timescales, difficulty and success rates depend on the exact situation and strain of ransomware.

 The Linux pedant to KeRanger is called ‘Linux.Encoder’.
 This malicious program originally came from an open source ransomware project and is relatively easy to comprehend because of its half-baked programming.
 As a result, the chance of getting lost data back is high, for now.
 Again, the industry will need to deal with improved versions in the future, but at least for now the situation is still pretty relaxed.